jbcodeforce/ML-studies/docs/ml/generative-ai.md

 Some ways to use Generative AI:

 * Build foundation model from scratch
-* Reuse existing foundation models available as open-source (Hugging Face) or proprietary, add the custom corpus on top of it, to fine tune tune the model for better accuracy.
+* Reuse existing foundation models available as open-source (Hugging Face hub) or proprietary, add the custom corpus on top of it, to fine tune tune the model for better accuracy.
 * Use generative AI services or APIs offered by foundation model vendors.
 There is not control over the data, cost and customization.
-Use prompt engineering to get better answer.
+Use [prompt engineering](#prompt-engineering) to get better answer.

 ???- "Hugging Face"
     [Hugging Face](https://huggingface.co/) is an open-source provider of natural language processing (NLP), which makes it easy to add state of the art ML models to applications.
 We can deploy and fine-tune pre-trained models reducing the time it takes to set up and use these NLP models from weeks to minutes.

 ## Use cases